isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/youth-challenge.md

 ### Impact Investing

 Green finance is a crucial component in ASEAN’s effort to bring about sustainable development outcomes, including mitigating and adapting to the adverse effects of climate change.
 It is estimated that ASEAN needs US$200 billion per year in green investments till 2030.
 According to global investment management company Fidelity International, Environmental, Social and Governance (ESG)-rated stocks and bonds outperformed their competitors over the first nine months of 2020 and were less vulnerable to the risks associated with market volatility.
 Furthermore, within the Asia-Pacific region, a survey conducted in September 2020 by global investment research firm MSCI reported that 79% of respondents had significantly or moderately increased their ESG investment as a result of Covid-19 as ASEAN is increasingly focused on green infrastructure developments as a way to drive a sustainable recovery from the pandemic.
 Despite the increasing efforts and focus from the ecosystem and industry, there are still several major challenges that still need to be addressed.

+# Programme overview and schedule

+# What is the commitment required from you?
+Applicants for the Youth Challenge are required to:
+1. Be able to commit throughout the 3-month duration and attend all the compulsory sessions.
+2. Be able to participate in team meetings and attend consultation sessions with your team mentor, both taking place outside of the official programme schedule.
+3. Submit a reflection journal at the end of the Youth Challenge.

+# How can I apply?
+Interested applicants for the Talent @ SWITCH Youth Challenge can sign up along with the EES.

+Registration for the Youth Challenge will be opening soon - watch this space!